charlesreid1/charlesreid1.github.io/pelican/content/five-letter-words-p2-algorithms.md

-As mentioned in [Five Letter Words: Part 1](http://charlesreid1.github.io/five-letter-words-part-1-getting-familiar-with-the-list.html), we covered Donald Knuth's list of five letter words, one of the data sets in the [Stanford Graph Base](http://www3.cs.stonybrook.edu/~algorith/implement/graphbase/implement.shtml) that is covered in greater detail in Knuth's coverage of graph theory in Volume 4, Facsimile 0 of his magnum opus, <u>The Art of Computer Programming</u>.
+As mentioned in [Five Letter Words: Part 1](http://charlesreid1.github.io/five-letter-words-part-1-getting-familiar-with-the-list.html), we covered Donald Knuth's list of five letter words, one of the data sets in the [Stanford Graph Base](http://www3.cs.stonybrook.edu/~algorith/implement/graphbase/implement.shtml) that is covered in greater detail in Knuth's coverage of graph theory in Volume 4, Fascicle 0 of his magnum opus, <u>The Art of Computer Programming</u>.

 In the section where Knuth introduces the set of words, he also gives readers